 - Award finalists and winners agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.
 They are expected to participate in activities related to the award.

-- In addition to the books submitted to the competition, publishers are required to provide to the Canada Council, at no cost, copies of finalist and winning titles for promotion and partnership purposes.
+- In addition to the books submitted to the competition, publishers are required to provide the Canada Council, at no cost, with copies of finalist and winning titles for promotion and partnership purposes.

 Acknowledgement of Canada Council support

-Publishers and winners must acknowledge the support of the Canada Council for the Arts in all promotional material associated with the award.
-Details will be included in the notification letter.
+Publishers of winning books must acknowledge the support of the Canada Council for the Arts in all promotional material associated with the grant.
+Details will be included with the notification letter.